DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Zonneveld and Wouter Meys for creating the app used in our beacon research.
 Also, a sincere thank you to AMFI for the close collaboration, students as well as lecturers, especially Sander Schellens and Marco Mossinkoff.
-Finally, we would like to thank the byAMFI store and store manager Rosiane Kuijper for giving us the opportunity to turn their store into a ‘pop-up fieldlab’.
+Finally, we would like to thank the byAMFI Statement Store and store manager Rosiane Kuijper for giving us the opportunity to turn their store into a ‘pop-up fieldlab’.